-REQUEST: Land Use Board of Appeals (LUBA) remanded a historic nomination for the

-Community Cannery and Workshop Annex structures in the Upper Yard of the

-City's Public Works Operation Center.
+REQUEST: Land Use Board of Appeals (LUBA) remanded a historic nomination for the two structures in the Upper Yard of the City's Public Works Operation Center.

-LOCATION: 122 & 220 S. John Adams Street, Oregon City, Oregon 97045 resolution of the initial jurisdictional issues identified by LUBA.
+LOCATION: 122 & 220 S. John Adams Street, Oregon City, Oregon 97045 pursuant to ORS 197.772 including resolution of the initial jurisdictional issues identified by LUBA.